Interpretation of the SIPP: how should it be done?

 Second, you compare these dimensions (either domains or facets) with T-scores lower than 40, with the clinical population data.
 This provides a sense of the clinical relevance.

-- For example, if T=34 in comparison with normals, but T=41 in comparison with other patients, this indicates low to modest severity.
+- For example, if T=34 in comparison with normals, but T=41 in comparison with other clients, this indicates low to modest severity.

-- However, if T=28 in comparison with normals, and T=32 in comparison with other patients, this indicates (very) high severity.
+- However, if T=28 in comparison with normals, and T=32 in comparison with other clients, this indicates (very) high severity.

 Third, you look at the healthy aspect (thus higher scores) of the patient’s personality: